Detecting linear trend changes in data sequences: Simulation study

-We consider i.i.d.
-Gaussian noise and simulate data from model \eqref{e1} using 8 signals, (M1) wave1, (M2) wave2, (M3) mix1, (M4) mix2, (M5) mix3, (M6) lin.sgmts, (M7) teeth and (M8) lin, shown in Figure \ref{fig:signal}.
+We consider iid Gaussian noise and simulate data from model \eqref{e1} using 8 signals, (M1) wave1, (M2) wave2, (M3) mix1, (M4) mix2, (M5) mix3, (M6) lin.sgmts, (M7) teeth and (M8) lin, shown in Figure \ref{fig:signal}.
 (M1) is continuous at change-points, while (M2) has discontinuities.
-(M3) has a mix of continuous and discontinuous change-points and contains both constant and linear segments, whereas (M4) is of the same type but also contains two point anomalies.
-In addition, (M5) has two particularly short segments.
-(M6) contains isolated spike-type short segments.
+(M3) contains both constant and linear segments and is continuous at change-points, whereas (M4) is of the similar type but has a mix of continuous and discontinuous change-points.
+(M5) has three particularly short segments containing 12, 9 and 6 data points, respectively and (M6) has isolated spike-type short segments containing 6 data points each.
 (M7) is piecewise-constant, and (M8) is a linear signal without change-points.
-The signals and R code for all simulations can be downloaded from our GitHub repository \citep{maeng2019tsgithub} and the simulation results under dependent or heavy-tailed errors can be found in Section B of the supplementary materials.
+The signals and R code for all simulations can be downloaded from our GitHub repository \citep{maeng2021tsgithub} and the simulation results under dependent or heavy-tailed errors can be found in Section C of the supplementary materials.